|

 I like the way the wraps turned out for the most part with 4 coats of Varathane 900.
 I've been hearing a lot about the FE Thomas Special as being a pretty good all-round rod and Chris Carlin, a maker from Alaska has been kind enough to give me his modified version of the rod, which everyone seems to like.
 I' haven't decided yet whether it's going to be the original or modified taper I make.

-I picked up in Tehipite.
+I don't recall if I've mentioned it but the grip on the Payne, rod 14F is from some Giant Sequoia bark I picked up in Tehipite.
 It was interesting stuff to work with, it sanded down very quickly one the grip took it's initial shape.
 A little too quickly.
 It also has little poppy seed like pods that tend to flake out.
 The very tip has some varnish to stop the pods from flaking off.